Large Language Models as Nondeterministic Causal Models: Introduction

-The goal of this paper is to offer a theoretical foundation for the generation of counterfactuals in probabilistic LLMs that shows how the simple semantics can be taken as the general semantics for counterfactuals, whereas the complicated semantics of \cite{chatzi25} and \cite{ravfogel25} correspond to a particular deviation from this semantics that is useful for certain purposes, but not for others.
-The benefit of having such a foundation is that it allows a systematic exploration of different methods that each deviate from the general, simple, semantics in a manner that suits the task at hand.
-Below I briefly sketch several proposals for such methods, but in the current work the emphasis lies on offering a theoretical understanding of counterfactuals in LLMs, as this forms a necessary prerequisite for developing them in practice.
+The goal of this paper is to offer a theoretical foundation for the generation of counterfactuals in probabilistic LLMs that shows how the simple semantics can be taken as the general semantics for counterfactuals, whereas the motivation of the complicated semantics of \cite{chatzi25} and \cite{ravfogel25} corresponds to enforcing a particular bias -- counterfactual stability -- into this semantics that is useful for certain purposes, but not for others.
+The benefit of having such a foundation is twofold: first, I show it offers a way of enforcing counterfactual stability whilst altogether avoiding the complicated semantics (and its reliance on the sampling method), and second, it allows a systematic exploration of different methods that each deviate from the general, simple, semantics in a manner that suits the task at hand.
+I briefly sketch several proposals for such methods, but in the current work the emphasis lies on offering the theoretical understanding of counterfactuals in LLMs that is a necessary prerequisite for developing them in practice.

 Informally, the general form of a counterfactual query for an LLM is of the form: ``Given input ${\bf x}$ and output ${\bf y}$, what might the output ${\bf Y}^*$ have been if ${\bf x}$ were ${\bf x}^*$?''.
 (One could also focus on counterfactuals involving the parameters of the LLM itself, as done by Ravfogel et al..
 I intend to explore such counterfactuals in future work.)
 The method developed by Chatzi et al. for generating counterfactuals can be viewed as a more specific counterfactual query, of the form: ``Given input ${\bf x}$ and output ${\bf y}$, what might the output ${\bf Y}^*$ have been if ${\bf x}$ were ${\bf x}^*$ {\em and ${\bf Y}^*$ were close to ${\bf y}$}?''.
 In other words, their method enforces a bias towards closeness into the distribution of counterfactuals, under a specific understanding of closeness called {\em counterfactual stability}.
 This is achieved by applying the Gumbel-max trick \citep{gumbel54,oberst19}.
 As illustrated in follow-up work of theirs, such counterfactuals can be used to improve the sample efficiency of comparing the quality of several different LLMs, and promises to have further applications beyond that one \citep{chatzi25b}.
 Ravfogel et al. concurrently developed a method using the same Gumbel-based semantics as that of Chatzi et al., but focus on different applications.
 Crucially, both of them justify their semantics by appealing to the practical usefulness of having counterfactual stability.